ropensci/rangr/README.md

 observational error distributions, the structure of the original survey data can be reproduced or a purely random sampling can be mimicked.

+The study is supported by the National Science Centre, Poland, grant no.
+2018/29/B/NZ8/00066.

 # Installation

 ## Released version